Order the Contraceptive Pill online

 Can the pill cause high blood pressure?

-The combined pill can raise your blood pressure slightly, but that doesn’t mean you’ll have high blood pressure from a clinical point of view.
+The combined pill can raise your blood pressure slightly, but, from a clinical point of view, that doesn’t mean you’ll have high blood pressure.
 This rise in blood pressure is only a problem if you already have high blood pressure or you’re at risk of it.
+Speak to your doctor if you develop high blood pressure when taking the contraceptive pill.

 Do antibiotics affect the pill?